 IRA ASHCROFT, Mystery Review.

-Inspector Bao Zheng's first case, a murder at the Chinese Opera, takes place in a capital still fresh from the wounds of the Tiananmen massacre - an event which tested the Inspector's loyalty to breaking point.
-And when he begins to suspect skulduggery at ever higher levels in the Party...
+Inspector Bao Zheng's first case, a murder at a traditional Beijing Opera venue, takes place in a capital still fresh from the wounds of the Tiananmen massacre - an event which tested the Inspector's loyalty to breaking point.
+Now he begins to suspect skulduggery at ever higher levels in the Party...
 The book found audiences around the world - in Britain, America, Germany and Japan.

 "Does for China what Gorky Park did for Russia."
 Oline Cogdill, Florida Sun Sentinel